 Mail theft is a major source of information leading to identity theft.
 Never mail a check from the mailbox in front of your house, take it to a drop box.
 And then only if that box will be picked up the same day.
 Also make sure that your incoming mail is as secure as possible, don't let it sit in the box for days, or even overnight.
 Keep the box itself as secure as you can: lock it if it's an option, have the boxes in a clearly visible area, and watch for suspicious activity around them.

-You can register at www.optoutprescreen.com to get off those lists that generate unsolicited Credit card offers.
-The site is sponsored by the three credit agencies.
+You can register at www.optoutprescreen.com to get off those lists that generate unsolicited Credit Card and insurance offers.
+The site is sponsored by the four credit agencies.
 If you opt-out online it's good for 5 years, if you want to do it permanently you'll have to send them a letter.
 Instructions are on the site.

 If your bank sends you "checks" that can be used to get money from your credit card, ask them to stop.
 You don't know they're coming, you won't know if someone steals them, and they give someone access to your accounts.